Tony Pecinovsky

-Tony Pecinovsky (born October 11, 1977) is an American journalist, activist, and politician from St. Louis, Missouri and President of the Saint Louis Workers' Education Society, which was opened in 2014, and Vice President of International Publishers.
+Tony Pecinovsky (born October 11, 1977) is an American journalist, activist, and politician from St. Louis, Missouri and President of the Saint Louis Workers' Education Society, which was opened in 2014, and President of International Publishers.
 Pecinovsky is also the author of Let Them Tremble: Biographical Interventions Marking 100 Years of the Communist Party, USA.
 He regularly speaks at colleges and universities across the U.S.

 Biography

-Pecinovsky is a member of the Communist Party USA, and serves as the district organizer for the party in Kansas, Missouri and Tennessee.
+Pecinovsky is a member of the Communist Party USA, and serves as the district organizer for the party in Kansas and Missouri.

-Pecinovsky is a contributor for People's World, the St. Louis/Southern Illinois Tribune, Labor Tribune, Shelterforce, Z-Magazine, AlterNet, Jacobin, and Political Affairs (magazine).
+Pecinovsky is a contributor for People's World, the St. Louis/Southern Illinois, Labor Tribune, Shelterforce, Z-Magazine, AlterNet, Jacobin, Political Affairs (magazine).

 From 2010 to 2015 Pecinovsky served as a member of several local St. Louis political and labor organizations including the United Media Guild, Greater St. Louis CWA City Council, St. Louis Jobs with Justice and served as a delegate to the Greater St. Louis Central Labor Council.